-Getting into South Korea can be by airplane, ship or train transport.
+Getting into South Korea can be by airplane, ship, or train transport.
 South Korea offers advanced air flights.
-Airlines serving South Korea are Korean Air and the Asiana Airlines, among other upcoming airlines.
+Airlines serving South Korea are Korean Air and Asiana Airlines, among other upcoming airlines.
 There are seven operating international airports in South Korea.
-The Seoul Incheon International Airport is served by airlines that operate between Seoul and other international destinations: France, Turkey, U.S.A, Tokyo, Singapore and Hong Kong in China.
-Other airports are: Gimhae (in Busan), Cheongju, Daegu, Jeju, Muan and Gimpo (in Seoul) International Airports.
+Seoul Incheon International Airport is served by airlines that operate between Seoul and other international destinations: France, Turkey, U.S.A, Tokyo, Singapore, and Hong Kong in China.
+Other airports are Gimhae (in Busan), Cheongju, Daegu, Jeju, Muan, and Gimpo (in Seoul) International Airports.

-The Busan sea port of South Korea has ferries that travel to from Japan.
-Incheon ferries travel from Spuht Korea’s ports to China’s sea port cities like Weihai and Tianjin.
-Travelling by land especially from North Korea is very risky and can be danger to life because the borders are heavily guarded.
+The Busan seaport of South Korea has ferries that travel to Japan.
+Incheon ferries travel from South Korea’s ports to China’s seaport cities like Weihai and Tianjin.
+Traveling by land especially from North Korea is very risky and can be dangerous to life because the borders are heavily guarded.

-South Korea offers a variety of accommodation facilities: motels, hotels, minbaks, and temple-stay homes that suite individual homing needs of all tourists arriving at this country.
+Korea offers a variety of accommodation facilities: motels, hotels, minibars, and temple-stay homes that suit the individual homing needs of all tourists arriving in this country.
 The hospitality services are highly advanced as well as their dining facilities.
 The charges for accommodation are set in a wide range so even the low class can afford a long stay in this country.
-However, Seoul being the capital city, its homing facilities charges twice more than any other facility outside the capital city.
+However, Seoul is the capital city, its homing facilities charge twice more than any other facility outside the capital city.

 Dining in South Korea follows a strict etiquette set of rules.
-You can never dine without chop sticks, preferably the metallic chopsticks.
-For new comers, they have a chance to learn the etiquettes and the experiences on table manners, which can be the best ways of improving their dining etiquettes.
+You can never dine without chopsticks, preferably the metallic chopsticks.
+For newcomers, they have a chance to learn the etiquette and the experiences on table manners, which can be the best way of improving their dining etiquette.
 South Korean dishes are a bit sophisticated and fun to eat with a wide variety of delicacies on the same table.
-There are different types of food joints: restaurants, the Bunsik – fast food joints, Kogijip – mainly for meat dishes, Hoejip – for fish desserts and the Hansik – for a whole serving of the Korean meal.
+There are different types of food joints: restaurants, the Bunsik – fast food joints, Kogijip – mainly for meat dishes, Hoejip – for fish desserts, and the Hansik – for a whole serving of the Korean meal.

 Some of the tourist attractions to visit in South Korea are: